 Peppercorns — those fragrant little black BB-sized spheres with a rough, wrinkled skin.
 We’ve all spilled them, cooked with them, and watched in anticipation as our waiters approached our dining tables with a large wooden contraption to ceremoniously grind them on top of our salads and pasta.
-We know what they look like and what they taste like, but where do they come from?
+We know what they look like and what they taste like, but where do peppercorns come from?

 Peppercorns are actually a tiny fruit, the drupe (a fruit with a single seed in the middle) of a flowering vine known as piper nigrum, grown in tropical regions, native to the Indian subcontinent and in Southeast Asia.
 Some of the best peppercorns in the world come from the Malabar coast in the Indian state of Kerala.